 For the purpose of League games, players may be rostered to only one OSA League team at any time.
 This does not exclude players from joining other teams for tournaments not organised by the OSA.

-A player may change teams (and hence rosters) once per season, but not during the first or last three weeks of the season.
+A player may change teams (and hence rosters) once per season, but not during the first or final three weeks of the season.

-3.2.2 Number of Players (game night)
+3.2.2 Number of Players and Gender Rules